 - The savings account’s interest rate isn’t super competitive.

 If a child’s bank account does not sound like the right idea, then there are other options available.

 As a parent you can purchase a prepaid card for your child.
 These are aimed for children aged 6 to 18.
 Parents can top up their child’s balance via an app, control where they shop and also can teach them about good money habits.

 Learn more about children’s prepaid cards

 Metro Bank’s offer of accounts for kids is a bit basic.
 The products are not specifically meant for children, and it shows.
-There are no options to open a savings account for the benefit of a child, and rates aren’t very competitive anyway.

 Get started by visiting Metro Bank’s website and applying for an account.
 If you have read this review and decided that these accounts are not the right choice, you can also discover other bank accounts for children and the option of prepaid cards for kids.

 If you don’t feel like you’re getting much from your bank account, switching has never been easier!
 Banks and building societies offer up cash and vouchers when you switch, and will handle the boring bits for you.

 If you don’t feel like you’re getting much from your savings account or want to open a new one, switching or opening has never been easier!